How to Prepare & Assist

 Prepare

 Stock up before the storm.
-Have a snow shovel, bag of street salt, warm clothes, extra blankets, flashlights, first aid kit, and supply of food/water/medicine for at least three days.
+Have a snow shovel, bag of street rock salt, warm clothes, extra blankets, flashlights, first aid kit, and supply of food/water/medicine for at least three days.

 Before it Freezes